MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

 # Manage roles

-A role in Microsoft Entra is a set of permissions.
-Roles control access to resources such as users, groups, and applications.
-In this article, you learn how to use Microsoft Entra PowerShell to manage roles.
+A role in Microsoft Entra defines permissions that control access to resources like users, groups, and applications.
+This article explains how to manage roles using Microsoft Entra PowerShell.

 ## Prerequisites